KusStar/vite-bundle-visualizer/README.md

   --config -c <file>        Use specified vite config file --entry --input -i        Use specified entry file, default is "index.html" --sourcemap               use sourcemap to calculate sizes of modules.
 By idea it will present more accurate results, defaults is false
-  --sourcemap               use sourcemap to calculate sizes of modules.
-By idea it will present more accurate results, defaults is false
   --mode -m <mode>          set env mode, defaults to production
 ```